 Approaching the subject and talking to an elderly mother or father about incontinence and wearing adult diapers requires sensitivity and discretion.

 Nocturnal enuresis is the medical term for bed wetting.
 This can be an embarrassing and messy issue for older adults, but there are several techniques that can be used to help remedy this problem.

-There are many absorbent products, sometimes called "adult diapers" for incontinence on the market and picking the best one can be confusing.
+There are many absorbent products, sometimes called "adult diapers" for incontinence on the market.
+Using the proper products is important in managing leaks, maintaining skin health and reducing embarrassment.

 How do doctors test for, diagnose and treat incontinence and loss of bladder control?